jbfavre/trafficserver/doc/developer-guide/api/functions/TSLifecycleHookAdd.en.rst

 process, not on any specific transaction or session.
-These will typically be called only once during the execution of the Traffic Server process and therefore should be added in :func:`TSPluginInit` (which could itself be considered a lifecycle hook).
+These will typically be called only once during the execution of the Traffic Server process and therefore should be added in :func:`TSPluginInit` (which could itself be considered a lifecyle hook).
 Unlike other hooks, lifecycle hooks may not have a well defined ordering and use of them should not assume that one of the hooks is always called before another unless specifically mentioned.

 Types